openstack/nova-specs/specs/kilo/implemented/pcs-support.rst

 arbitrary mix of machine and container based guests.
-In case a cloud administrator needs a way to partition hosts into groups so that some hosts exclusively run machine virt, while other hosts exclusively run container virt, host aggregates and flavours extra specs should be used.
+In case a cloud administrator needs a way to partition hosts into groups so that some hosts exclusively run machine virt, while other hosts exclusively run container virt, host aggregates and flavors extra specs should be used.

 nova.conf extract example:
 [libvirt]